 66 points, 36 games – Remaining games: Chelsea (away), Tottenham (home)

-They are also in the driving seat to finish third and know four points from their remaining two games will secure Champions League football.
+Leicester are in the driving seat to finish third and know four points from their remaining two games will secure Champions League football.

-The Foxes are now guaranteed a place in the Europa League should they slip out of the top four and will finish fifth at worse.
+The Foxes are guaranteed a place in the Europa League should they slip out of the top four.

 Arsenal’s exit from the Europa League means the nightmare scenario of finishing fourth but not getting Champions League football can no longer happen.